Voice conversations matched by what's on your mind.

 What if I have a bad experience?

-You can Report & Block in one tap.
+Report & Block in one tap.
 Blocking prevents re-matching.
 If something feels off, report it.
-It helps us keep the alpha safe.